AntoJvlt/yelp-elasticsearch-frontend/README.md

 * Add fuzzy queries to allow typing mistakes.
 * Use another analyzer like N-Gram in order to improve queries results.
 * Improve the function score to prioterize the average rating value even more.
 * Make a pagination system to not fetch all reviews at once for one business.
 The same could be applied to retrieve more than 50 businesses when making a search.
+* Add multiple language support.